 As you can see from our choice of dress, my husband took this ceremony way more seriously than I did.
 Here we are signing the official marriage certificate in the family court judge’s office.

 For Costa Ricans the proof that you are not married is called Certificado de Soltería, and this can be obtained from the Registro Civil.

 Also, birth certificates for Costa Ricans expire 3 months after they are issued, so this will need to be requested in a timely manner before you request the appointment with the judge.
 The criminal activity report is called Hoja de Delincuencia.

-As an American, you likely have a copy of your birth certificate already, but will need to have this translated.
+As an American, you likely have a copy of your birth certificate already but will need to have this translated.
 Since we do not have an official “single status” certification, what we did was go to the American Embassy in San José and request a certification that I was not married.
-However when we brought this to the Costa Rican Ministry of Foreign relations to have it authenticated, we were told this was unnecessary as they cannot authenticate it.
-Instead, they recommended for me to also request a Certification de Soltería from the Registro Civil.
+However, when we brought this to the Costa Rican Ministry of Foreign Relations to have it authenticated, we were told this was unnecessary as they cannot authenticate it.
+Instead, they recommended that I also request a Certification de Soltería from the Registro Civil.
 As long as you are not legally married in Costa Rica, this will be easy to obtain with a copy of your passport, and your actual passport.

 Applying to be married before a judge